 On top of that, cooked carrots, sweet potatoes or squash once a week is GREAT for your turtle’s vitamin A needs.

 Personally, I avoid dealing with whole fish or fish liver oil just because it’s a bit of a hassle to actually get it into your turtle’s mouth.
 In general, I would try to avoid feeding your turtle fish most of the time.
 If you’re interested in why that is, please read an article I wrote here.

 Interestingly, tortoises do not experience vitamin A deficiencies nearly as much as do semi-aquatic turtles such as red-eared sliders, due to the fact that the bulk of their diet consists of vegetables that are jam-packed with the vitamin.

 However, sometimes no matter what you feed your turtle, they might still have a Vitamin A deficiency.

 If you’re not interested in cooking up some squash, sweet potato or carrots every week then I would suggest an easier alternative: a vitamin A supplement.

-Excessive Vitamin A Can Cause Hypervitaminosis!
+Feeding Your Turtle Excessive Amounts of Vitamin A Supplements Can Cause Hypervitaminosis!